LukeTOBrien/webdev-curriculum/JavaScript/en-GB/Countries 04 - Maps/Countries 04 - Maps en-GB.md

 ## Add a button

-Before we can add a button, we need a place where we can put it, similar to the country container, but for buttons, what shall we call it?<br>
+Before we can add a button, we need a place where we can put it, what shall we call it?<br>
 That's correct, let's call it `button-panel`.<br>
 Type the following code underneath the `countries-container`.